DroopyTersen/refinerdb/packages/refinerdb/README.md

 }
 ```

-## Query Syntax
+## Querying the database

-To query, you create a `filter` object, where each each property on the object maps to a registered Index key.
+To query, create a `filter` object, where each each property on the object maps to a registered Index key.

 In this example the are looking for movies where: